pacifuentesp/gwt-jee-simple-project/README.md

-# How yo create a Java EE project with GWT and GWTMAterial
+# How yo create a Java EE project with GWT and GWTMaterial

 This document allows you to know and create a JAVA enterprise project using GWT.
 Many tools and technologies are found in the world, but this info is only limited to using X technologies to achieve the goal.